-So far, as a counsellor, there have been one or two moments that will stay with me.
-For example, a client who - having previously acted on their former therapist's advice - went on to suggest that doing so, in the end, had not really helped.
-And then, more generally, the ones who have shown something over time - a previously hidden spark, perhaps, or a desire - that, for whatever reason, was more difficult to see in the beginning.
+So far, as a counsellor, there have been certain moments that will stay with me.
+For example, the client who - having previously acted on a former therapist's advice - went on to suggest that doing so, in the end, had not really helped.
+Or, more generally, those who have shown something over time - a previously hidden spark, perhaps, or a desire - that, for whatever reason, was more difficult to see in the beginning.

-So, what do these moments tell us?
-Well, I like to think they point to something really important in any course of therapy, which must always centre on the autonomy of the client, where they themselves not only discover the right answer/s (albeit, with my help and support), but also, as a result, really own them as well.
-And, ultimately, it will always be this search for something deeper that really separates the person-centred approach; as it is, forever driven by an on-going desire to hold up an honest, reflective mirror for the client.
+And certainly, they all point to something really important in any course of therapy.
+Namely, the autonomy of the client, where they themselves not only discover the right answer/s (albeit, with my help and support) but also, as a result, really own them.
+Ultimately, it will always be this search for something deeper that truly separates the person-centred approach, forever driven by an ongoing desire to hold up an honest, reflective mirror for the client.

-So, although trusting ourselves with the right answer might not be easy, or even challenging, deep down - is there really anyone else better placed to do so?
-As for me, well, if you are looking for support right now, and any of this resonates, I would love to hear from you... and who knows, maybe we can find those answers together.
+And finally, on that note, if you are looking for support right now, and any of this resonates, I would love to hear from you.
+After all, who knows, maybe we can find those answers together.